foxmcloud555/Drone-Navigation/README.md

 * ensure you have at least Python 3.4 installed
 * you should use a solid blue object to track the Crazyflie, and a solid red object as your target.

-# Dependencies -
+# Dependencies
-*You will need cflib from Bitcraze, simply move the folder to whatever Python directory you are working in.
+* You will need cflib from Bitcraze, simply move the folder to whatever Python directory you are working in.
 You can find it here: https://github.com/bitcraze/crazyflie-lib-python
-*You will also need Pyusb in the same directory.
+* You will also need Pyusb in the same directory.
 You can find that here: https://github.com/walac/pyusb

 # Deployment -